MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-apps.md

 * To make an existing app customizable, the developer must provide a new version of the app in the Teams store.

-* The [app usage report](teams-analytics-and-reports/app-usage-report.md) displays the original name of the app that the app developer provides, even if your users use the customized app.
+* The [app usage report](teams-analytics-and-reports/app-usage-report.md) displays the original name of the app that the app developer provided, even if your users use the customized app.

 * The Microsoft Graph permission consent dialog displays the original name of the app that the app developer provides.
 It helps you to accurately identify an app when providing consent to its permissions.